 What EU funding is available for startups in 2026?

-The main European programmes are the EIC Accelerator (up to EUR 2.5M grant plus up to EUR 15M equity), Horizon Europe collaborative projects, EIC Transition (for TRL 3-6 spinoffs), Eurostars (for SMEs with international partners), and national programmes managed by each member state.
+The main European programmes are the EIC Accelerator (up to EUR 2.5M grant plus up to EUR 10M equity, minimum EUR 1M in 2026), Horizon Europe collaborative projects, EIC Transition (for TRL 3–6 spinoffs, deadline 16 September 2026), Eurostars (for SMEs with international partners), and the new EIC STEP Scale-Up (EUR 10–30M equity-only for deep tech scaleups).
+National programmes add a further layer depending on your country.

 What is the EIC Accelerator and how do I apply?

-The EIC Accelerator offers up to EUR 2.5M in grant funding plus optional equity investment of up to EUR 15M.
-The process has three stages: short application, full application, and panel interview in Brussels.
-The overall success rate is below 5%, making thorough preparation essential.
+The EIC Accelerator offers up to EUR 2.5M in grant plus optional equity of up to EUR 10M (minimum EUR 1M in 2026).
+The process has three stages: short application (Step 1, rolling), full application (Step 2, 6 cut-offs in 2026, remaining H2 dates: 2 September and 4 November), and panel interview in Brussels (Step 3).
+The full proposal was reduced to 20 pages in 2026 with stronger technical due diligence.
+Overall success rate remains below 5%.

 What is Eurostars and is it easier than the EIC Accelerator?